SIGNS: BEFORE PROHIBITION

 BEFORE PROHIBITION (Pre-Prohibition or Pre-Pro).

 Signs that still remain for brewers and their beers before Prohibition and over a hundred years ago, i.e. before 1920, are relatively rare.
 The more common beer signs used in a saloon or tavern were often discarded once Prohibition started.
 However, there were some unique Pre-Pro signs made to be displayed on the brewery premises or in finer establishments.
-Even though few of these more unique signs were made, and some may have only one or two of a kind, because they were so unique, they were sometimes retained by those associated with a brewery after Prohibition.
+Even though few of these more unique signs were made, and some may have only one or two of a kind because they were so unique, they were sometimes retained by those associated with a brewery after Prohibition.
 Such signs are particularly coveted by collectors.
-Unfortunately, most of the Pre-Pro signs for the Bavarian Brewing Co. were only available from photographs.
+Unfortunately, some of the Pre-Pro signs for the Bavarian Brewing Co. were only available from photographs.

 MEYER RIEDLIN BREWING CO. c.
 1884